soportebteam/trustos/source/token.md

 #### GET   -   `/token/{tokenId}`

-Gets all the token info
+Gets all the token information

 *Input*
 - `tokenId` :  `<string>`  Name of the token